gihanadnivak/PAF-group-project/README.md

 # PAF-group-project
+"Electro Grid Electricity" Management System
-function- Payment Managment
+Function- Payment Managment

-#All the diagrams and screenshots are also included in here.
+#All the diagrams and screenshots of CRUD Operations & Database are also included in here.